 DERMATOLOGY :: Viral Skin Infections

-The symptoms of herpes zoster may resemble other skin conditions.
+The symptoms of pityriasis rosea may resemble other skin conditions or medical problems.
 Always consult your child's physician for a diagnosis.

-Specific treatment for herpes zoster will be determined by your child's physician based on:
+Specific treatment for pityriasis rosea will be determined by your child's physician based on:

 Click here to view the